 - Parking Lots: North and South lots are equipped with emergency ‘blue light’ telephone stations and cameras.
 The Police Department is called by activating the ‘blue light’ telephone.

-The Dean or Manager of Marketing & Communications will serve as the only institutional spokesperson.
+The Dean or Coordinator of Campus Communications & External Relations will serve as the only institutional spokesperson.
 Faculty and Staff are ask to not describe events on social media.

 In case of a life threatening emergency, an individual should CALL 911, proceed to a safe place when applicable, and NOTIFY the Information Office.